cbstange/climate-trivia/README.md

 ## Future Features
 - Option to create a username.
 - List of the most recent high scores with associated username.
+- Pull questions from a trivia API instead of hard-coding questions manually.

 ## Testing & Bugs